aviadr1/telxcc/README.md

 * multiplatform (Mac, Linux, Windows)
 * modern (fully supports UTF-8, conforms to ETSI 300 706 Presentation Level 1.5)
 * stable
-* high performing (on Macbook with Intel SSD it processes TS files at speed of 210 MiBps, with less than 30 % 1 CPU core utilization, SSD is the bottleneck)
+* high performing (on Macbook with Intel SSD it processes TS files at speed over 200 MiBps, with less than 30 % 1 CPU core utilization, SSD is the bottleneck)
 * easy to use

 ## Build

+To build binary for Intel Core 2 processor architecture just type:

     $ make ↵